‘Hardworking, humble, prideful’: Pelham police officer, Alabaster resident Juan Gomez remembered - Shelby County Reporter

 Cheatwood, who is also strong in his faith, has a Bible app on his phone that gives him a scripture of the day.
 On the day Juan died, that same verse he gave Cheatwood six years ago, popped up on his phone.

 “The same verse that Juan encouraged me with six years ago, is the same verse that I got encouragement from on the day that he passed.
-There is no mathematical equation to make that happen, but that’s the power of the word of God.”
+There is no mathematical equation to make that happen, but that’s the power of the Word of God.”

 That green stone with the scripture on it represents the lasting legacy Juan will continue to have.